Sonny Randle

-Early years
+Early life

 Randle attended Fork Union Military Academy during his elementary and high school years.
 He focused on track and field, competing in different events and clocking 9.8 seconds in the 100-yard dash in 1954, which was a school record that stood until 1982, earning him All-American honors and an invitation to the U.S. Olympic Trials.
 Randle held the school record in the 400 metres (50.8 seconds) from 1954 until 1960.
 In the 200 metres, he ranked second in school history until 1955.
 Randle achieved these records on cinder tracks, instead of the faster modern synthetic tracks.

 Randle did not play football until his senior year, because his athletic director Gus Lacy (who also served as his guardian) feared he would get hurt.
 Randle fractured his clavicle in his third game.
 He also practiced basketball.
 Randle had the distinction of attending Fork Union Military Academy as a cadet for the longest time (over twelve years).